An Introduction to Crystal Red Shrimp

 Are Crystal Red Shrimp Suitable for Your Aquarium?
 (Summary)

-One of the hardest parts about caring for these shrimps is maintaining and balancing the accurate water conditions, only because there is little space for error.
+One of the hardest parts about caring for these shrimps is maintaining and balancing the accurate water conditions, because there is little space for error.

 It is very rewarding to keep Crystal Red Shrimps.
 You will soon be able to know why this great species has become so popular among aquarists.